 Once completed and submitted online, the entire application will be available to the proposed graduate unit(s) for review and consideration.

-Official award offers will be sent out by SGS in July 2017.
+Graduate unit adjudication results must be updated on the OGS application system by graduate units by June 1, 2018.
+Official award offers will be sent out by SGS in July 2018.

 Contacts & Resources

 For more information, visit the SGS OGS webpage

 Please direct questions regarding the OGS competition or nomination process to your graduate unit.
 Questions of a general nature or regarding the administration of the award at SGS may be directed to: